 Once a district has started implementing an EDRR program, there are specific reporting requirements for data to send to NRD headquarters by December 31st each year.
 The information is collated into an annual report to track the results of the program and to help justify additional funding.
-Labor hours, tools, and material costs should be included in the appropriate Maximo "New, Incidental, and Unplanned" exotic plant work order for each management unit.
+Labor hours, tools, and material costs should be included in the appropriate Maximo work order for "EXOTIC PLANT, EARLY DETECTION RAPID RESPONSE" either districtwide (planned) or by park/management unit (unplanned).